-- Download App Cleaner & Uninstaller from the App Store and launch it.
+- Download App Cleaner & Uninstaller and launch it.

 - Confirm access to your Applications folder and it will start scanning it to find the installed apps on your Mac.
 Then you will see a list of apps in the left section.
 Find and select the PostgreSQL folder.
 In the right section, you can preview all executable files, support files, cache and all types of file related to PostgreSQL.

 - Click the Remove or Uninstall button and confirm the removal of the selected files.

 Note that App Cleaner & Uninstaller automatically detects all the support files of the apps, so you don’t need to search for and remove them manually.
 If you already deleted PostgreSQL in the regular way, you can find the leftovers of the program in the Remains tab.

 That’s all.
 As we promised, easy and fast!